awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatch-Events-tutorial-ECS.md

 3. Choose **Properties**.

 4. Under **AWS CloudTrail data events**, choose **Configure in CloudTrail**.
 You can create a new CloudTrail trail or reuse an existing trail and configure Amazon S3 data events to be logged in your trail.

+5. This will open **Trails** page in AWS CloudTrail console and then choose the trail name\.
+*****Note**: While you can edit an existing trail to add logging data events, as a best practice, consider creating a separate trail specifically for logging data events\.***

+6. To create a new CloudTrail trail with the AWS Management Console follow below steps:
+   1. Choose **Create trail**\.

+   2. On the **Create Trail** page, for **Trail name**, type a name for your trail\.
+For more information, see [CloudTrail trail naming requirements](cloudtrail-trail-naming-requirements.md)\.

+   3. For **Storage location**, choose **Create new S3 bucket** to create a bucket\.
+When you create a bucket, CloudTrail creates and applies the required bucket policies\.
+**Note**  If you chose **Use existing S3 bucket**, specify a bucket in **Trail log bucket name**, or choose **Browse** to choose a bucket\.
+The bucket policy must grant CloudTrail permission to write to it\.
+For information about manually editing the bucket policy, see [Amazon S3 bucket policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.

+   To make it easier to find your logs, create a new folder \(also known as a *prefix*\) in an existing bucket to store your CloudTrail logs\.
+Enter the prefix in **Prefix**\.

+   4. For **Log file SSE\-KMS encryption**, choose **Disabled** for this lab, however if you want to encrypt your log files with SSE\-KMS instead of SSE\-S3\.
+Choose **Enabled**\.
+For more information about this encryption type, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.

+   5. In **Additional settings**, configure the following\.

+      1. For **Log file validation**, choose **Enabled** to have log digests delivered to your S3 bucket\.
+You can use the digest files to verify that your log files did not change after CloudTrail delivered them\.
+For more information, see [Validating CloudTrail log file integrity](cloudtrail-log-file-validation-intro.md)\.

+      2. Clink **Next** and follow below Step 8.

+8. If you already have a **Trail** Click on it and Choose **Edit** under **Data events** OR
+If are creating a new trail using above steps 6, then choose the For **Data events**, choose **Edit**\.

+9. For Amazon S3 buckets:

+   1. For **Data event source**, choose **S3**\.

+   2. You can choose to log **All current and future S3 buckets**, or you can specify individual buckets or functions\.
+By default, data events are logged for all current and future S3 buckets\.
+**Note**
+Keeping the default **All current and future S3 buckets** option enables data event logging for all buckets currently in your AWS account and any buckets you create after you finish creating the trail\.
+It also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a bucket that belongs to another AWS account\.
+If you are creating a trail for a single Region \(done by using the AWS CLI\), selecting the **Select all S3 buckets in your account** option enables data event logging for all buckets in the same Region as your trail and any buckets you create later in that Region\.
+It will not log data events for Amazon S3 buckets in other Regions in your AWS account\.

+   3. If you leave the default, **All current and future S3 buckets**, choose to log **Read** events, **Write** events, or both\.

+   4. To select individual buckets, empty the **Read** and **Write** check boxes for **All current and future S3 buckets**\.
+In **Individual bucket selection**, browse for a bucket on which to log data events\.
+To find specific buckets, type a bucket prefix for the bucket you want\.
+You can select multiple buckets in this window\.
+Choose **Add bucket** to log data events for more buckets\.
+Choose to log **Read** events, such as `GetObject`, **Write** events, such as `PutObject`, or both\.

+      This setting takes precedence over individual settings you configure for individual buckets\.
+For example, if you specify logging **Read** events for all S3 buckets, and then choose to add a specific bucket for data event logging, **Read** is already selected for the bucket you added\.
+You cannot clear the selection\.
+You can only configure the option for **Write**\.

+      To remove a bucket from logging, choose **X**\.

+   5. To add another data type on which to log data events, choose **Add data event type**\.

-For information about how to create trails in the CloudTrail console, see [Creating and updating a trail with the console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#logging-data-events) in the AWS CloudTrail User Guide.
-For information about how to configure Amazon S3 data event logging in the CloudTrail console, see [Logging data events for Amazon S3 Objects](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#logging-data-events-examples) in the AWS CloudTrail User Guide.
+* For information about how to create and update trails in the CloudTrail console, see [Creating a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html) [Updating a trail with the console](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#logging-data-events) in the AWS CloudTrail User Guide.
+* For information about how to configure Amazon S3 data event logging in the CloudTrail console, see [Logging data events for Amazon S3 Objects](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#logging-data-events-examples) in the AWS CloudTrail User Guide.

 **Note:**
-If you use the CloudTrail console or the Amazon S3 console to configure a trail to log data events for an S3 bucket, the Amazon S3 console shows that object-level logging is enabled for the bucket.
+If object-level logging is successfully enabled via CloudTrail console or the Amazon S3 console to configure a trail to log data events for an S3 bucket, the Amazon S3 console shows that object-level logging is enabled for the bucket.

 **To disable CloudTrail data events logging for objects in an S3 bucket**